darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **Cross-validation** provides **honest estimates** of hyperparameter performance for **model selection**.

-**2. Which of the following is most indicative of a model overfitting?**
+**Problem 2.
+Which of the following is most indicative of a model overfitting?**
 *   (a) High bias, low variance
 *   (b) Low bias, high variance
 *   (c) Low bias, low variance